raymondclowe/ttslo/CSV_EDITOR_README.md

 - Chainlink: `LINKUSD`, `LINKEUR`
 - Stablecoins: `USDTUSD`, `USDCUSD`, `DAIUSD`

-If you use a pair not in this list, the editor will reject the value and you must enter a valid Kraken pair code (for example, `XXBTZUSD` or `XETHZUSD`).
+If you use a pair not in this list, the editor will reject the value and you must enter a valid Kraken pair code (for example, `XBTUSDT` or `ETHUSDT`).
 This prevents accidental invalid pair formats such as `BTC/USD` or `BTCUSD`.

 ## Tips